saiho/ToggleLineageProfiles/README.md

 This app allows to quickly toggle any of the system profiles of LineageOS using a widget from the home screen.

-It only works if you have LineageOS 14 or higher installed in your device.
-Tested up to LineageOS 15.1 (Oreo).
+Only works in devices running LineageOS 14 or higher.

+Tested with LineageOS 14.1, LineageOS 16.0 and LineageOS 17.1.
+Please, report if not working.

 The functionalities are: